 From time to time, institutions receive customers' requests for portfolio valuations or pricing on specific outstanding financial contracts.
-It is important that any reported valuations not differ from what is posted on the institution's own books.11
+It is important that any reported valuations not differ from what is posted on the institution's own books.13 review of financial institutions and investment managers in the United Kingdom, to include best practices similar to those outlined above.

-It is the responsibility of a salesperson to determine whether the customer is requesting pricing for dealing purposes or for valuation purposes.12
+It is the responsibility of a salesperson to determine whether the customer is requesting pricing for dealing purposes or for valuation purposes.14